31 Secrets Park Rangers Want You to Know

 iStock/Jacob Ammentorp Lund

 That’s what some rangers call wimpy tourists who request a rescue when there is nothing medically wrong with them.
 Lots of people call and say they’re too tired to keep hiking.
 Sorry, but we’re not going to send a helicopter for that.
-Here are medical treatments you can do on yourself, according to a survival medicine doctor.

 Many people don’t read the signs—including us